-Our UX team is always looking for ways to speed-up our workflow.
+Our UX Design teams in Atlanta and Cleveland are always looking for ways to speed-up our workflow.
 Here are 5 of the Chrome extensions we’ve been putting to good use regularly at Yalo.

 This plugin is billed as video messaging for work and while I’m sure it fulfills that overarching goal, we primarily use it to quickly record UX and UI work that benefits from a video walkthrough.